Yi Jing (I Ching WG) - The Book of Changes

 To consult the I Ching, a person makes six choices between yin/yang; short/long; broken/straight; or heads/tails.
 Each line is called a yáo and is represented by the number 9 for yang yáng yáo or 6 for yin yīn yáo.
 The meaning and interpretation are strongly influenced by the two trigrams that make up the gua, for example the trigrams for ‘water’ ( kǎn) and ‘fire’ ( lí) combine to give hexagram 63 (jì jì ) which has the meaning of ‘transformation’ as water puts out fire and also fire dries out dampness.

 Some idea of the pervasiveness of the Yi Jing can be seen from the belief that the invention of wooden boats is predicted by the book.
 The hexagram 59 is associated with the wood element and is composed of ‘wind’ over ‘water’.
-The commentary states that it is advantageous for crossing a great stream and this suggests wood is the suitable material to use for making boats.
+The commentary states that it is advantageous for crossing a great stream and this suggests wood is a suitable material to use for making boats.

 The foundation of the Binary system